dell-cloud-marketplace/docker-haproxy/README.md

 Start your container with:

 * Two volumes (which will survive a restart or recreation of the container).
-The HAProxy directory is vailable in **/etc/haproxy** on the host and the logs are available in **/var/log/haproxy** on the host.
+The HAProxy directory is available in **/etc/haproxy** on the host and the logs are available in **/var/log/haproxy** on the host.

 ```no-highlight
     sudo docker run -d -p 80:80 \